BuddiesOfBudgie/budgie-screensaver/README.md

 ## Compiling

-Budgie Screensaver makes use of GNU Autotools for configuration, compilation, and installation.
+Budgie Screensaver makes use of Meson for configuration, compilation, and installation.
 As such, the standard method is to:

 1. `meson build`
 2. `meson compile -C build`